sadgedog/Secure-File-Splitter/README.md

 # How to run

-- Run : ./test.sh or python3 main.py
+- Run Image test : ./test.sh or python3 main.py

+- Run WebCamera test : ./camera_test.sh or python3 main.py 5 5 camera

-Secure File Splitter includes cv2 as external libraries.
+Secure File Splitter includes cv2 and PIL as external libraries.
 Therefore, please install those libraries when you test this.

 - Demo